 Operate the boat between sunset and sunrise using your navigational lights.
 Navigational lights are legally required to indicate direction and right-of-way at night.

-Cockpit Courtesy Lights Switch-Operates both the interior courtesy lighting and the bilge compartment lighting.
+Cockpit Courtesy Light Switch-Operates both the courtesy lighting and the bilge compartment lighting.
 Boats with the optional radar arch will have a 3-position switch.

-When the bottom circuit is activated, only the interior courtesy lights and bilge compartment lights will illuminate.
-Push the top of the switch to activate all interior and arch courtesy lights as well as the bilge compartment lights.
+Top Circuit-Push the top portion of the switch to activate all interior, bilge, swim platform and arch lighting.